-- Inquire into matters and to provide and make recommendations to the Council on matters within the Council's responsibilities. - Carry out a specific project or task on behalf of the Council. - Exercise, perform or discharge delegated powers, functions or duties.
+- Inquire into matters and to provide and make recommendations to the Council on matters within the Council's responsibilities. - eCarry out a specific project or task on behalf of the Council.; and/or - eExercise, perform or discharge delegated powers, functions or duties.